fairdataihub/codefair-docs/docs/dev/ui.md

 The best way to learn how to add a new feature to Codefair is to complete our step-by-step tutorial below:

-The Codefair repository is split into two main sections: `ui` and `bot`.
+The Codefair repository is split into three main subfolders: `ui`, `bot` and `validator`.
 This tutorial will guide you through the process of adding a new UI page to Codefair using Vue syntax.
 The feature will display a markdown editor in the Codefair UI that will allow users to input text to be added to an expecto_patronum.md file in the root of the repository.
-The page will also make API calls to the MongoDB database to retrieve and display information gathered from the bot, safe drafts, push to the repository in a new branch and create a pull request.
+The page will also make API calls to the database to retrieve and display information gathered from the bot, save drafts, push to the updated content to a new branch and create a pull request.

 > **Note**
 > The feature connects with the bot feature implemented [here](./bot.md) so please ensure you have completed that tutorial before proceeding.